Sigmmma/c20/src/content/h1/guides/levels/bsp-troubleshooting/readme.md

 # Radiosity problems
 ## Degenerate triangle or triangle with bad UVs (blue)
 A _degenerate triangle_ error encountered during [radiosity](~h1a-tool#lightmaps) is due to a triangle being degenerate in UV space (texture coordinates).
 In other words, the triangle has zero surface area in UV space because all 3 vertices are in a line or the same location so the triangle's texture will appear extremely stretched.
-This by itself isn't a problem for radiosity, but when the corresponding material has the [_simple parameterization_](~shader#tag-field-shader-flags-simple-parameterization) flag enabled you will encounter this error, since that flag forces radiosity to use texture UV coordinates for lightmap UVs.
+This by itself isn't a problem for radiosity, but when the corresponding material has the [_simple parameterization_](~shader#tag-field-shader-flags-simple-parameterization) flag enabled you will encounter this error, since that flag forces radiosity to use texture UV coordinates as the basis for lightmap UVs and lightmap UVs must not be degenerate.

 It is common for modeling operations like extruding and merging to produce degenerate/stretched UVs.
 You can use Blender's ["Correct Face Attributes"][blender-tool-settings] tool option to help avoid stretched UVs while modifying your model, or use a simple cube projection to unwrap faces during map development.